FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/docs/index.md

     gather context data from quite heterogeneous sources and perform processing and visualization of context data to bring support to the smart automation of certain process and/or the adoption of smart decisions by end users.
 -   [_"Powered by FIWARE"_ Platform](platform/apply.md) - A software platform integrating a set of FIWARE components,
-    and potentially other platform components, that brings support to the development and run-time execution of “Powered by FIWARE” solutions.
+    and potentially other platform components, that brings support to the development and runtime execution of “Powered by FIWARE” solutions.
 A FIWARE-compliant Context Broker is the core component of any _“Powered by FIWARE”_ platform and FIWARE NGSI its core integration API.
 They can be provided from public/private clouds or at the premises of the platform users.